DannyS03/BankAccountSystem/README.md

 Both users have to login.
 A Customer can only login if they have been created by the manager with a specified amount.

-Generated files are in place for the manager's login, which is [username, password]: [admin, admin].
+Generated txt files are in place for the manager's login (arbitrary), which is [username, password]: [admin, admin].
 When a manager creates a new customer, their information is stored in a new file as a list.
 Likewise, items for purchase are pre determined in the items list.